authorjapps/zerocode-tdd-docs/pages/assertions/Parameterized-Testing-From-CSV-rows.md

 }
 ```

-# String With White Spaces
+## String With White Spaces

-You can wrap it in single quotes in the CSV rows:
+You can wrap it in single quotes in the CSV rows in order to accomodate white spaces or blank spaces:

 e.g.

 ```